blocklessnetwork/sdk-assemblyscript/README.md

 This is blockless sandbox assembly-script sdk, we can use it develop the app with the typescript.

-The sdk is work with assembly-script, built-in json tools and http tools.
+The sdk is work with assembly-script, the built-in support json , http  and others.

 The example for http request run in blockless sandbox.